JadenCho/2020-sensor-miniproject/Report.md

 After running the code, we see that the greeting string issued is **ECE Senior Capstone IoT Simulator**

 ## Task 1 - Data Flow
-Below is our code, which saves the incoming JSON data to a text file:
+Below is our code (added to client.py), which saves the incoming JSON data to a text file.
+You pass the name of the file you want to write to into the command line.
+For example, *python -m sp_iotsim.client mydata.txt* would save the incoming data into a text file called mydata.

+Put code here!!!!!

 ## Task 2  - Analysis
 We chose to look at the data from the office.